- 1 Introduction

-Only 3/5th of our fluid input comes from drinking, with the remainder from both food and metabolic processes.
+Only 3/5th of our fluid input comes through fluids via the enteric route, with the remainder from both food and metabolic processes.
 Hence, when a patient is nil by mouth (NBM), it is important that all sources are replaced via the parenteral route.

-Losses from non-urine sources are termed ‘insensible losses’.
-Insensible losses will rise in unwell patients, who may be febrile, tachypnoeic, or having increased bowel motions or stoma output.
+Losses from non-urine sources are termed insensible losses; insensible losses will rise in unwell patients, who may be febrile, tachypnoeic, or having increased bowel output.
 These factors should be taken into account when deciding how much fluid a patients needs replacing.

 In the fluid depleted patients, one should be looking for:

 - Dry mucous membranes and reduced skin turgor